 As an Educator Preparation Provider, the preparation of teachers at both the initial and advanced program levels continues to be one of the major responsibilities of Buffalo State.
 The quality and diversity of the professional education programs have earned the college an excellent reputation across the state and nation.

 All professional education programs in the Buffalo State Teacher Education Unit (TEU) are under the leadership of the Dean of the School of Education who is the Unit Head and a member of the Dean’s Council.
-The preparation of teachers for secondary and K-12 education content areas occurs primarily within departments of the respective disciplines in the School of Arts and Humanities, the School of Natural and Social Sciences, and the School of the Professions.
+The preparation of teachers for secondary and K-12 education content areas occurs primarily within departments of the respective disciplines in the School of Arts and Sciences and the School of the Professions.
 All teacher education programs are represented in the Teacher Education Council (TEC) that advises the Unit Head, and thus, the Dean's Council.

 The unit conceptual framework forms a basis for all unit operations.
 The conceptual framework for professional education at Buffalo State reflects the commitment of all members of the professional education community to the preparation of knowledgeable and skilled educators.
 It is influenced by a strong commitment to issues of diversity, value for collaboration between college and public school personnel for the mutual renewal and improvement of each setting, and an educational environment that ensures success for all.
 These values along with the identified array of knowledge, disposition, and skill outcomes that have been developed unit-wide--as well as those additional outcomes which have been developed by individual programs--constitute the basis for assessing individual candidate performance and for making judgments about overall unit and program quality.